Rockingham skydive > penguin island (penguin and sea lion cruise) > Fremantle War Memorial > Crown Casino

 IGA supermarkets opened 24/7.
-It’s a franchise supermarkets, google search/waze for the one nearest to you.
-Get your groceries anytime whenever you ran out of food at your home stay/hotel.
+It’s a franchise supermarket, google search/waze for the one nearest to you.
+Get your groceries anytime whenever you ran out of food at your homestay/hotel.

-Got our drinks, food and snacks here before heading to Kings Park for picnic.
-Alternative choice is COLES SUPERMARKETSwhich closed at 9 pm.
+Got our drinks, food, and snacks here before heading to Kings Park for a picnic.
+The alternative choice is COLES SUPERMARKETS which closed at 9 pm.

 Don’t forget toclick herefor my recommended places to go!

-Basically, we were not aware that the light was turning to red, the traffic light was showing yellow and we drove passed it.
-I guess so.
+Basically, we were not aware that the light was turning to red, the traffic light was showing yellow and we drove past it.